oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

   * Dynamic Client Management provides a mechanism for updating dynamically registered client information.

 * {{I-D.ietf-oauth-access-token-jwt}}: JSON Web Token (JWT) Profile for OAuth 2.0 Access Tokens
-  * This specification defines a profile for issuing OAuth access tokens in JSON web token (JWT) format.
+  * This specification defines a profile for issuing OAuth access tokens in JSON Web Token (JWT) format.

 * {{RFC8705}}: Mutual TLS
   * Mutual TLS describes a mechanism of binding access tokens and refresh tokens to the clients they were issued to, as well as a client authentication mechanism, via TLS certificate authentication.